AugmenTab/AugmenTab.github.io/README.md

 ## Future Plans

-Even after classes end and gainful employment is found, the learning never ends (thankfully).
-In addition to further developing the skills gained through the Deep Dive Coding bootcamp, I intend to make use of personal free time to add a number of languages, frameworks, and other skills to my tool box.
+Even after classes end and gainful employment is found, the learning never ends (thankfully!).
+In addition to further developing the skills gained through the Deep Dive bootcamp, I intend to make use of personal free time to add a number of languages, frameworks, and other skills to my tool box.
 Some of these include:

 * [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) to capitalize on my current knowledge of Java
-* [Kotlin](https://kotlinlang.org/docs/reference/), [Dart](https://dart.dev/), and [Flutter](https://flutter.dev/) to continue developing my app-development skills (and maybe in anticipation of the possible release of [Google Fuschia](https://fuchsia.dev/fuchsia-src/development))
+* [Kotlin](https://kotlinlang.org/docs/reference/), [Dart](https://dart.dev/), and [Flutter](https://flutter.dev/) to continue improving my app-development skills (and maybe in anticipation of the possible release of [Google Fuschia](https://fuchsia.dev/fuchsia-src/development))
 * [Elm](https://elm-lang.org/) and [Gatsby](https://www.gatsbyjs.com/docs/) for more front-end development flexibility
-* [Rust](https://www.rust-lang.org/), [Go](https://golang.org/), and [Erlang](https://www.erlang.org/) for their excellent concurrency models and the wide range of applications in which they excel
+* [Rust](https://www.rust-lang.org/), [Go](https://golang.org/), and [Erlang](https://www.erlang.org/) for their exemplary concurrency models and the wide range of applications in which they excel

 ## Links